See why YOU should be a RARS MemberNetwork with 400+ Amateur Radio Operators

 YOU can promote RARS with these Brochures

-RARS Public Information Officer Charles Good, KM4AMT, has developed an informational brochure for RARS.
-All RARS Members are encouraged to download the brochure and use it to promote RARS to their fellow Hams at hamfests or other locations where Ham Radio Operators are in attendance.
+RARS Members are encouraged to download the brochure and use it to promote RARS at hamfests and other events attended by those interested in Ham Radio.